davidwilliam/davidwilliam.github.io/_posts/2022-02-26-metaprogramming-ruby.md

 end
 {% endhighlight %}

-The exact logic of `DS` is supressed in the display.
-Just assume that when you pass a `workstation_id` as argument to one of the methods in `DS`, `DS` will connect to a database and return the required information:
+The exact logic of `DS` is suppressed in the display.
+Just assume that when you pass a `workstation_id` as an argument to one of the methods in `DS`, `DS` will connect to a database and return the required information:

 {% highlight ruby linenos %}
 ds = DS.new